Tushar-Prajapati-007/BharatInternTask2_Temp_conv/README.md

 # BharatInternTask2_Temp_conv

 Libraries used:

-Kivy
-buildozer
+1.Kivy
+2.buildozer

-Language used: python3
+Language used:
+1.python3